Chicken Tortilla Soup #glutenfree #caseinfree

 - 2 large jalapeños, deseeded and halved (or 1 tbsp dried jalapeños)

-- 5 Roma tomatoes (or 8 oz BPA-free can organic tomato sauce/15 oz diced tomatoes)
+- 5 Roma tomatoes (or 8 oz tomato sauce or 15 oz diced tomatoes)

 - 4-5 corn tortillas